Catalina Bárcena: Life

-By 1916 Bárcena had teamed up with Gregorio Martínez Sierra, a playwright, publisher and stage director characterised by one source as "an even more unsuitable man".
-The partnership was both professional and personal.
 Eight years her senior, Martínez Sierra drew respect as a progressive playwright at a time when most of the dramatists writing for the Madrid theatre were unadventurous and conservative.
-Martínez Sierra was married to the feminist writer and activist, María Lejárraga, who was understood to help her husband with his plays: there are suggestions from some quarters that she wrote them.
-Lejárraga was disinclined to agree to a divorce, and while Martínez Sierra and Bárcena cohabited openly, his wife took to describing herself, just as openly, as her husband's widow.
+Catalina starred in plays attributed to him such as El Reino de Dios (1916) and Sueño de una Noche de Agosto (known in English as The Romantic Young Lady).

+One of Martínez Sierra's contributions to the Spanish stage was as a translator: Bárcena featured in important foreign plays such as Ibsen's Doll's House (1917) and Shaw's Pygmalion (1920).

+At the Teatro Eslava Catalina also premiered plays such as No te ofendas, Beatriz (1920) and Chica del gato (1921), both by Carlos Arniches, as well as acting in pieces by Benito Pérez Galdós.

-Bárcena introduced more works by Martínez Sierra to the Madrid stage, along with pieces by Benito Pérez Galdós and Jacinto Benavente.
-One of her lover's contributions to the Spanish stage was as a translator: Bárcena featured in premiers of important foreign plays such as Ibsen's Doll's House (1917) and Shaw's Pygmalion (1920).
-The partnership with Martínez Sierra also gave rise to a succession of further premiers of plays by a younger generation of Spanish writers during the 1920s.
-One was of "El maleficio de la mariposa" ("The Curse of the Butterfly"), generally identified as the first play by Federico García Lorca, in a production that used memorable costumes designed by Rafael Barradas.
-As early as 1916 Bárcena and Martínez Sierra were involving themselves in the newly popular genre of pantomime, blending the traditions of musical theatre and spoken stage works.
+The partnership with Martínez Sierra gave rise to a succession of further premiers of plays by a younger generation of Spanish writers during the 1920s.
+One was of El maleficio de la mariposa (The Curse of the Butterfly), generally identified as the first play by Federico García Lorca.
+Catalina took the part of a cockroach in a production that used memorable costumes designed by Rafael Barradas.

 In 1922 she gave birth to her daughter, Katia.
-The father of the infant was Martínez Sierra.
+Both Catalina and the father of the infant, Martínez Sierra, were still married to their previous partners.
 It was partly to get away from the scandal generated by the illegitimate birth that in 1926 Catalina Bárcena embarked on a tour of South America.
 Costume and clothes were important to her, and she was accompanied by her wardrobe mistress, Antonia García.
 She was presumably well received by theatre audiences, since the South American tour lasted three years.
 By the time she returned to Madrid, commercial theatre was in crisis.
 The international cinema industry was undergoing traumas of its own, reflecting the switch from silent movies to "talkies".
 Bárcena had always sworn that she would have nothing to do with cinema, but in California the major studios were desperately confronting the reality that many of the top stars of the silent screen lacked the voice projection and other vocal talents appropriate for the new technologies.
 In 1927 she signed up with Fox, starring in a succession of Spanish language movies including versions of "Canción de cuna" and "The Merry widow".
 However, the Hollywood roles dried up during the later 1930s as younger Spanish-language stars appeared on the scene.